A chance for the creative sector and the local community to engage and collaborate with the multi-perspectival media research at Bath Spa University.

 Sam Wilkins also presented a series of new digital collages exploring our relationship with the painted landscape as projected and disturbed idyll.
 Utilising digital visual effects and compositing techniques to combine contemporary elements into existing British landscape paintings, the collages explore the dissonance of the post-pastoral and our complex and continued relationship with the idealised pastoral landscape.

-The work showcased during the event emerged from the Media Convergence Research’s Film & Social Context research cluster.
+The work showcased during the event emerged from the Media Convergence Research’s Film and Social Context research cluster.
 The cluster aims to uncover and to critically interrogate a range of social, environmental and political issues and debates that permeate across our everyday social and natural world.
-As well as seeking to unearth the sorts of representations, ideologies and perspectives that go beyond the reach of the mass media, researchers in this cluster are also interested in the relationships between such representations and the art of filmmaking, translating social content via the lens of drama, documentary, environmental film and other forms of independent media practice.